aces/Loris/raisinbread/README.md

     raisinbread/instruments/instrument_sql/radiology_review.sql \
     raisinbread/RB_files/*.sql | mysql
 ```

-If the tables were not deleted or created properly, the above schemas can be sourced directly on the mysql command line.

 ##### Configuring
 In order to be able to load the LORIS front-end while using the RaisinBread dataset